-Proteins - Add more satisfaction to your salad with lean cuts of beef, skinless chicken or oily fish, such as salmon, trout and herring.
-Mix in a chopped up hard-boiled egg or a handful of reduced-fat, low sodium Cheddar cheese.
-Toss in a can of drained and rinsed, low-sodium beans like chickpeas, kidney, navy or black beans.
-Unsalted nuts, like peanuts, almonds and walnuts, give your salad a dose of healthy fat, and like all these protein foods will keep you feeling fuller longer.
+- Proteins - Add more satisfaction to your salad with skinless poultry or fish with omega-3 fatty acids, such as salmon, trout and herring.
+Mix in a chopped hard-boiled egg or a small amount cheese (choose lower-fat, lower-sodium cheeses such as mozzarella or Swiss). .
+Toss in a can of chickpeas, kidney, navy or black beans (choose low-sodium or no-salt-added and drain and rinse thoroughly).
+Unsalted nuts, like peanuts, almonds and walnuts, give your salad extra crunch and a dose of healthy fat.
+All these protein foods will keep you feeling fuller longer.

-Grains-Warm or cold fiber-rich whole grains add bulk and satisfaction.
+- Grains-Warm or cold whole grains add bulk and satisfaction.
 Try whole wheat couscous, barley, quinoa, bulgur or wild rice.
 To save money, look for whole grains in the bulk aisle of your grocery store.
-Whole wheat pastas are also an inexpensive way to “beef” up any basic salad.
+Whole wheat pastas are also an inexpensive way to bulk up any basic salad.

-Dressings - With oil, vinegar and spices in your pantry, you are minutes away from a simple homemade vinaigrette dressing.
-Jazz it up with heart healthy ingredients like chopped fresh herbs; diced veggies with lots of flavor, like onions, garlic or scallions and/or a squeeze of citrus juice (orange, lemon or lime.)
+- Dressings - With oil, vinegar and spices in your pantry, you are minutes away from a simple homemade vinaigrette dressing.
+Jazz it up with tasty ingredients like chopped fresh herbs; diced veggies with lots of flavor, like onions, garlic or scallions and/or a squeeze of citrus juice (orange, lemon or lime.)
 Experiment by adding small amounts of those add-ins to the following vinaigrette recipe, taste testing as you go.

 Easy vinaigrette recipe:Whisk together ¼ cup olive oil or canola oil, ¼ cup balsamic vinegar and 1/4 teaspoon ground mustard.
 Add a dash or two of black pepper and toss into a salad for four or more people.